steveklabnik/jj/docs/working-copy.md

 Having multiple workspaces can be useful for running long-running tests in a one while you continue developing in another, for example.
-If needed, `jj workspace root` prints the root path of the current workspace.
+If needed, `jj workspace root --name <workspace>` prints the root path of the specified workspace (defaults to the current one).

 When you're done using a workspace, use `jj workspace forget` to make the repo forget about it.
 The files can be deleted from disk separately (either before or